LillithChute/ReverseClue/res/README.md

    4. Created an interface for the View that has public methods for things like the Welcome screen, error prompting and so on.
    5. Created a Main form that implements that Interface and builds the actual GUI out of Java Swing components and implements the listeners needed for the user to interact with the game.
    6. Created a Driver class to start up the program.
+   7. Commands are refractored and re-written for the proper functionality in the graphical controller.
+10. Mock model classes and a Mock view class is added to the project.
+They are capable of logging method calls and are used in controller testing.

 ### Assumptions